 Blockchain

 In simple terms a blockchain is a data structure that acts as a ledger for transactions with each “block” containing digital pieces of information about a transaction.
 These include the date, time and amount of a transaction along with the participants who are identified only by a digital signature.
-Each block can contain a single transaction or thousands of them.
-Each block stores its own unique identifying code called a “hash” that makes this block distinguishable from every other block in the chain.
-Only once all transactions in the block have been verified can a hash be added.
+Each block can contain a single transaction or many thousands of them.
+Each block stores its own unique identifying code called a “hash” that makes the block uniquely distinguishable from every other block in the chain.
+Only once all transactions in the block have been verified through a consensus process can a hash be added.
 When a new block is made it contains the hash code of the most recent block before it.
 This creates a link between the blocks and is the “chain” in blockchain.

-What makes a decentralised blockchain unique opposed more traditional ways of financial transactions as that it does the transactions without the use of a trusted third party.
-The blockchain network instead runs on thousands of different computers which all have the exact same copy of the blockchain which updates as a new block is added the to the chain.
+What makes a decentralised blockchain unique compared with traditional financial transactions, is that it does the transactions without the use of a single trusted third party.
+The blockchain network instead runs on thousands of independent public computers called ‘miners’ which all have the exact same copy of the blockchain and process transactions which updates as a new block is added to the chain.
 This is what makes a blockchain arguably more secure than that of a centralised system such as a bank.
-If a person wanted to alter your transaction this would change the hash of the block meaning that the individual would have to change the hash of subsequent blocks to hide their tracks.
+If a malicious person attempts to manipulate a transaction this would change the hash of the block which would fail to match the hash generated by other mining computers processing the same transaction, thereby failing the consensus verification, resulting in the rogue block being rejected.

 These features are only secure if the blockchain is public with the ledger of all transactions viewable to anyone who wishes to access it.
-If a blockchain is stored entirely on one company’s server this creates the same vulnerability to that of a traditional banking system, meaning that if a person gained access to the server they would have access to 100% of the network and could alter transactions.
+If a blockchain is stored entirely on a centralised private company’s server this creates the same vulnerability to that of a traditional banking system, meaning there is a lack of transparency and the administrators of that central server would have full access to manipulate transactions and alter the ledger.Cryptocurrencies

-Cryptocurrencies

-Cryptocurrencies are a form of digital currency which use digital files instead of notes and coins as their money.
-Just like a safe or vault is used to protect cash currency cryptocurrencies use cryptography to secure and hide their information, this is what gives the “crypto” in cryptocurrency.
-Using cryptography to secure its transactions means the cryptocurrencies are nearly impossible to counterfeit.
+Cryptocurrencies are a form of digital currency which use blockchain technology as the backbone for tracking and managing transactions and account balances. .
+Just as a safe or vault is used to protect government-issued cash currency (referred to herein as ‘fiat’ currency), cryptocurrencies use a form of encryption called cryptography to secure people’s accounts from hacking and theft , this is what gives the “crypto” in cryptocurrency.
+Using cryptography to secure transactions means cryptocurrencies are nearly impossible to counterfeit.

-Cryptocurrencies work on a decentralised platform, mainly a blockchain, meaning that they are not controlled by a single group or government and operate on a peer to peer basis.
-This concept means they can operate largely without influence or alteration by governments.
+Most Cryptocurrencies work on a decentralised platform, meaning that they are not controlled by a single individual, group, entity or government and operate on a public peer-to-peer basis.
+This concept means they can operate largely without the interference or influence of governments.
+This is partly the attraction of cryptocurrencies among people that desire independence from government control.